ameyer95/ameyer95.github.io/_pages/about.md

 <!-- I graduated from Carleton College in 2018 with a BA in mathematics.
 Prior to starting grad school in the fall of 2020, I worked as a software developer at Epic in Madison.
 In my free time, I enjoy cooking (and eating!), Nordic skiing, reading fiction, running, and being outdoors.  -->

 ## News
+* May 2023 - My paper, On Minimizing the Impact of Dataset Shifts on Actionable Explanations, was accepted at UAI!
-* June 2023 - I will attend FAccT '23 in Chicago to present a paper (<a href="https://arxiv.org/abs/2304.10655">The Dataset Multiplicity Problem: How Unreliable Data Impacts Predictions</a>) and take part in the Doctoral Consortium
+* April 2023 - This June, I will attend FAccT '23 in Chicago to present a paper (<a href="https://arxiv.org/abs/2304.10655">The Dataset Multiplicity Problem: How Unreliable Data Impacts Predictions</a>) and take part in the Doctoral Consortium
 * November 2022 - I was selected as a 2023 WISCIENCE [Public Service Fellow](https://wiscience.wisc.edu/service/public-service-fellows/) in the direct service pathway
 * November 2022 - I will be attending my first in-person confernce (NeurIPS 2022) at the end of the month
 * June 2022 - I spent the summer at [Hima Lakkaraju](https://himalakkaraju.github.io/)'s AI4Life lab at Harvard to work on explainable ML